oyindasola1/oyindasola1/README.md

 - 🌱 I’m currently learning javascript as I've extensively learned both HTML and CSS.
 - 💞️ I’m looking to find easy learning methods on JS to help me better understand and move on to creating with it.
 - I am also looking to create small projects that can help me learn.
-- 📫 You can reach me on twitter! @0yindasola
+- 📫 You can reach me via email oyindasolaoladimeji@yahoo.com

 <!---
 oyindasola1/oyindasola1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.